SoFi Stadium: 2028 Summer Olympics

 SoFi Stadium (which, per prior precedent, will be renamed for the duration of the Games according to sponsorship rules) will host the opening and closing ceremonies of 2028 Summer Olympics and Paralympics (with organizers proposing a split format for the Olympics that would also incorporate the Los Angeles Memorial Coliseum).

-The stadium will also host archery and soccer (football).
+The stadium will host swimming events with a planned configuration seating 38,000 spectators, making it the largest swimming venue in Olympic history.
+The pool will be constructed prior to the opening ceremony, and covered by the staging.
+To facilitate the reconfiguration process following the opening ceremony, swimming will notably take place during the second week of the Games, rather than the first as is traditional.
+As part of their planning, the stadium sent a team to review how another NFL stadium – the Indianapolis Colts' Lucas Oil Stadium – successfully installed the pool to host the 2024 US Olympic swimming trials.

+It was confirmed the under construction Hollywood Park Studios will host the IBC and the "NFL Los Angeles" office tower will host the Main Press Center.

 2031 and 2033 Rugby World Cups

-Los Angeles is amongst the cities being considered for hosting matches during the 2031 Rugby World Cup and 2033 Women's Rugby World Cup.
+SoFi is amongst the stadiums being considered for hosting matches during the 2031 Men's Rugby World Cup and 2033 Women's Rugby World Cup.